xiyuansun/realEstAnalytics/README.md

 #> #   totalRooms <dbl>, yearBuilt <dbl>
 ```

 Use the `GetComps` or `GetDeepComps` to get comparable properties for a given Zillow Property ID (limit 25 comparables).
-The return is a data frame with just the comparable addresses and their Zestimate values, with more property information available with `GetDeepComps`.
+The return is a data frame with the most comparable addresses and their Zestimate values, with more property information (i.e., the `GetDeepSearchResults` variables) available from `GetDeepComps`.

 ``` r
 #retrieve the zpid from GetDeepSearchResults